flare-kcl/flare-portal/docs/deployment.md

 When you set up a server you should make sure the following scheduled tasks are set.

-- `django-admin publish_scheduled_pages` - every 10 minutes or more often.
-This is necessary to make publishing scheduled pages work.
 - `django-admin clearsessions` - once a day (not necessary, but useful).
-- `django-admin update_index` - once a day (not necessary, but useful to make sure the search index stays intact).